langtech-bsc/innovation-utilities/README.md

 Some recommendations:
 - We recommend using the code by building the docker image.
 - We've tested the configuration with device set to cpu, but the gpu device should be working as well.
+- Start by building the docker image and running the transcribe_folder_example.py.
+Then, adapt the configuration file to your needs.

 ##  2. Installation